by Michael Nazarek/John Holler

 like to read all RB rankings analysis, please click HERE

 POSITION OVERVIEW - The running back position has always been an anomaly in fantasy football.
 As the passing game has become far more dominant, the value of elite running backs has continued to rise.
-If you’re going to win a league title, having a bell cow running back is a must.
-The problem is that too many of the top-end players have significant injury histories, including Christian McCaffrey, Derrick Henry, Dalvin Cook, Saquon Barkley and Ezekiel Elliott.
-With young players emerging and climbing the list, this could be one of the most interesting running back draft classes in years as owners roll this dice on hitting the jackpot.
+If you're going to win a league title, having a bell cow running back is a must.
+The problem is that too many of the top-end players have significant injury histories, including Christian McCaffrey, Saquon Barkley, Breece Hall, and Jonathan Taylor.
+With young players emerging and older backs still playing at 30+ years old, this could be one of the most interesting running back draft classes in years, as owners roll their dice to try to hit the jackpot.

 RB Draft Tips